FreeDiscovery/FreeDiscovery/doc/python/index.rst

 FreeDiscovery Core
 ==================

-FreeDiscovery Core is a Python package that aims to extend scikit-learn with information retrieval functionaility.
+FreeDiscovery Core is a Python package that aims to extend scikit-learn with information retrieval functionality.

 Installation requires Python 2.7 or 3.5+, as well as,